 - Expand the information that can be extracted from traditional types of forensic evidence and quantify its evidentiary value.

-- Develop reliable and widely applicable tools and technologies that allow faster, cheaper and less labor-intensive identification, collection, preservation and analysis of forensic evidence of all kinds, and reduce existing case backlogs.
+- Develop reliable and widely applicable tools and technologies that allow faster, cheaper and less labor-intensive identification, collection, preservation and analysis of forensic evidence.

 - Strengthen the scientific basis of the forensic science disciplines.